cbucholtz19/CS-4320/09-semester-project/02-sprint-2.md

-# Semester Project: Module 2
+# Semester Project: Sprint 2

 ## Deliverables  **SUBMIT ONLY ONE TIME FOR EACH TEAM**
 1. Design Document